Log in

 What is the average rent of student accommodation in Melbourne?

-The average rent for student residences in Melbourne is around AU$423/week.
-However, different locations, room types and accommodation types (e.g. flat, homestay, etc.) bring diverse rents.
-Here is the average cost of student accommodation Melbourne on uhomes.com, which vary by popular housing types:
+The average rent for student housing in Melbourne is around AU$423/week, yet the specific amount varies according to different locations, room types and accommodation types (e.g. flat, homestay, etc.).
+On-campus residences in Melbourne cost from A$250 to A$850 per week.
+While on uhomes.com, the average cost of private student accommodation Melbourne is around A$220 to A$600 per week.

 What expenses are included in my Melbourne student accommodation rent?

-Melbourne student accommodation rent commonly includes the utilities, a furnished room, the usage of communal amenities and common areas, like gym, laundry room and bike storage areas, and the fees of joining the social events held by community.
+Melbourne student accommodation rent commonly includes the utilities, WiFi, the access to on-site support, and the usage of communal amenities & social spaces, like gym, laundry room and bike storage areas, as well as the fees of joining the social events held by community.

 Can I get discounts for student apartments in Melbourne?

-Yes, early-bird discounts, exclusive offers, or cashback is avalaible if you book student residences in Melbourne on uhomes.com.
+Yes, early-bird discounts, exclusive offers, or cashback is avalaible if you book student housing in Melbourne on uhomes.com.
 You can also save on rent by making a group reservation.
-Besides, we offer the refer to earn discount for students who successfully recommend your classmates or friends to book the student accommodation Melbourne on our platform.
+Additionally, we will offer a refer to earn discount to you if you successfully recommend your classmates or friends to book student accommodation in Melbourne through our platform.
 Other offers are constantly available; we recommend you keep an eye out for the latest ones on our website!

 Are bills included in my student apartment in Melbourne?